Chant Down Babylon

-Chant Down Babylon is a remix album by various hip hop and rock artists covering songs by Bob Marley & The Wailers, released in 1999, produced by Stephen Marley.
+Chant Down Babylon is a remix album by various hip-hop and rock artists covering songs by Bob Marley & the Wailers, released in 1999 and produced by Stephen Marley.

 The remixed version of "Turn Your Lights Down Low" with Lauryn Hill was released as a single.
 The music video for the song directed by Francis Lawrence features Hill and her partner Rohan Marley, one of Bob's sons.